gitops-tech/gitops-tech.github.io/index.md

 ### Easier credential management

 GitOps allows you to manage deployments completely from inside your cluster.
-This means, developers don't need direct access to your cluster at all, your cluster needs access to your Git repository and image registry!
+For that, your cluster only needs access to your repository and image registry.
+That's it.
+You don't have to give your developers direct access to the cluster.

 > kubectl is the new ssh.
 Limit access and only use it for deployments when better tooling is not available.
 >